 The reason why they are doing this is that soccer boots fit quite tight and the one thing that really irritates a blister is pressure against it.
 So in the case of the heel on your football boot if you cut a giant hole, there would be nothing pressing against your blister allowing you to play comfortably.

 If you are comfortable with cutting holes in your cleats and already have blister problems, that might be a solution for you.

 Stop With Your Activities When You Feel a Blister Forming

 If you start to feel some pain or discomfort in any area of your foot, it’s best to stop what you are doing to check it out.

 You know is only gonna get worse over time, so stop your training session take the boots off and take a break and wait till the next day to start again.
 If you ignore the discomfort and continue with your training, it’s very likely that a blister will form.

 In the case of playing in a match and you are feeling those early stages of a blister coming on obviously that’s a little bit of a different situation. if it’s a very important match and you don’t want to come off if you choose to play padding the spot with soft bandages and lubricants will help you deal with the early developing stages of a blister.

 How Should You Take Care of Blisters?

 Generally, it takes at least a week for a blister to heal up properly and even then it’s still gonna hurt a little bit.
-But if you get a bad enough blister there is going be a two to three week injury until your feet feel normal or at least you can wear your boots comfortably.
+But if you get a bad enough blister there is going to be a two to three-week injury until your feet feel normal or at least you can wear your boots comfortably.

 Τhe issue here is that the time that it takes to actually develop the blister doesn’t hurt quite as much as the time after once it starts to heal.
 That’s why so many people end up with blisters even though they were totally avoidable.